heroui-inc/heroui-native/README.md

 Follow the [NativeWind installation guide](https://www.nativewind.dev/docs/getting-started/installation) to set up Tailwind CSS for React Native.

+> **Important:** For correct compatibility with Reanimated v4, you must install NativeWind v4.2.1 specifically.
+This is crucial for proper functionality.

 ### 4. Configure Tailwind

 Update your `tailwind.config.js` to include the HeroUI Native plugin: